truzo/tomango-2018/site/content/discovery.md

 title: The first step
 hideCta: true
 lineCta: true
+seo_description: It all starts with your strategy.
+We'll figure out where you want to go with your business, and what needs to be put in place to get you there.
 ---

 If you went to a doctor, a lawyer, or any other expert, you wouldn’t tell them what they should do to help you, would you?